filecoin-project/go-f3/README.md

 # Go implementation of Fast Finality for Filecoin

-This repository contains a Go implementation of the Filecoin finality module, F3.
+This repository contains a Go implementation of the [Filecoin finality module, F3](https://github.com/filecoin-project/FIPs/blob/f3564189d11817328168c9e75a80ff5f7292ba13/FIPS/fip-xxxx.md) (temporary link).

 This executes an iterative GossiPBFT consensus protocol to declare tipsets as final when voted for by >2/3 of the consensus power.

 ## Status

 Work in progress.

 This implementation began as a simulation during the protocol design phase.
 It is currently being transformed into production code, while maintaining and expanding the simulator.

 ## Usage